 Federal Pell Grants are the single largest grant program at RCBC.
 It is a federally funded program open to all RCBC students who are degree or certificate seeking and demonstrate financial need.
-The amount of the grant award is based on the number of credits of enrollment. cost of attending RCBC, and the student's EFC (a formula used by the Department of Education to determine financial need).
+The amount of the grant award is based on the number of credits of enrollment, cost of attending RCBC, and the student's EFC (a formula used by the Department of Education to determine financial need).
 The federal Pell Grant is not available to students who have earned a bachelor's, graduate, or professional degree.

-The maximum Federal Pell Grant award is \$6,345 for the 2021-22 award year (July 1, 2021, to June 30, 2022).
+The maximum Federal Pell Grant award a student is eligible for varies.
 The amount you get, though, will depend on your Expected Family Contribution, the cost of attendance (determined by your school for your specific program), your enrollment status (full-time or part-time student), and your plans to attend school for a full academic year (fall, spring and summer)

-In certain situations, an eligible student can receive up to 150 percent of their scheduled Pell Grant award for an award vear.
+In certain situations, an eligible student can receive up to 150 percent of their scheduled Pell Grant award for an award year.